EnderBro123/Enders-Marios-Modpacks/README.md

 * Modified and/or Outdated versions of my modpacks will ***NOT*** be supported.
 * Issues caused by Dead/Unsupported mods will ***NOT*** be helped with.

-* Asking for any help with any of these will result in a ban from our GitHub and Discord.
+* Asking for any help with any of these will result in a ban from our GitHub and Discord, thus no support whatsoever.
 I can't do anything about the problems that dead mods have.

 **FOR IMPAINTENT PEOPLE:**